Universal geometric coefficients for the once-punctured torus: The once-punctured torus

 Each triangulation $T$ of $(\S,p)$ has a \newword{signed adjacency matrix} $B(T)$, defined in \cite[Definition~5.15]{cats2}.
 This is a matrix indexed by the arcs in $T$.
 The entry $b_{\alpha\gamma}$ is the sum, over the two triangles of $T$, of a $1$ if $\gamma$ immediately follows $\alpha$ in a clockwise path around the triangle or $-1$ if $\gamma$ immediately follows $\alpha$ in a counterclockwise path around the triangle.
 For the rest of the paper, the symbol $B$ will stand for $\begin{bsmallmatrix*}[r]0&2&-2\\-2&0&2\\2&-2&0\\\end{bsmallmatrix*}$.
 For any triangulation $T$ of $(\S,p)$, the matrix $B(T)$ is $\pm B$.

-An \newword{allowable curve} in $(\S,p)$ is a non-self-intersecting curve in $\S\setminus\set{p}$ that either \begin{itemize} \item is closed and not contractible in $\S$, or \item spirals into p at both ends. \end{itemize} Two allowable curves are \newword{compatible} if they do not intersect.
+An \newword{allowable curve} in $(\S,p)$ is a non-self-intersecting curve in $\S\setminus\set{p}$ that either \begin{itemize} \item is closed and not contractible in $\S$, or \item spirals into p at both ends. \end{itemize} In the once-punctured torus, a non-closed allowable curve spirals into the same puncture at both ends, and therefore spirals in the same direction at both ends.

+Two allowable curves are \newword{compatible} if they do not intersect.
 In \cite{unisurface}, the notions of allowable curves and compatibility refer to \newword{quasi-laminations}, a modification of the \newword{rational unbounded measured laminations} that figure in~\cite{cats2}.
 For the once-punctured torus, the two notions of laminations coincide.

 Given an allowable curve $\lambda$ and a triangulation $T$, the \newword{shear coordinate vector} $\b(T,\lambda)$ of $\lambda$ with respect to $T$ is a vector with entries $b_\gamma(T,\lambda)$ indexed by arcs $\gamma$ in~$T$.
 The entry $b_\gamma(T,\lambda)$ is defined as follows.
 Up to isotopy, we can assume that $\lambda$ does not cross any arc twice consecutively in opposite directions.
 The coordinate $b_\gamma(T,\lambda)$ is the sum, over the intersections of $\lambda$ with $\gamma$, of a number in $\set{-1,0,1}$.
 This number is determined by how $\lambda$ intersects the two triangles having $\gamma$ as an edge.
 It is $1$ or $-1$ if the intersection is as shown in Figure~\ref{shear fig}, and otherwise it is~$0$.